-Any rounds that show any signs of tampering like the 12-gauge shell above, right should find their way into your trash.
+Any rounds that show signs of tampering like the 12-gauge shell above, right should find their way into the trash.

 With all ammunition, all manner of shells can find their way into a box.
 Compare the shells for consistency – and gauge.
-If in doubt, take a pass on them.
-Or at the very least organize them.
+If in doubt, pass on them.
+Or at the very least, organize them.
 Don’t feed 16-gauge shells into your 12-gauge shotgun.

 Remember, if you encounter old ammunition, do not use it for self-defense unless you have no other ammo available.
 Don’t buy someone’s old ammo to protect yourself and your family.
-Yes, even if you find some old .357 Magnum hollow-points.
+Even if you find some old .357 Magnum hollow-points.

 When buying ammunition, American or otherwise, you should store it in air-tight containers.
-Just coincidentally, military surplus ammo cans make great ammo storage containers for your ammo boxes.
+Military surplus ammo cans make great ammo storage containers for your ammo boxes.
 Regardless of container type, label the outside of the container, too.
-You will thank yourself later.
+You’ll thank yourself later.

-If you have an impressive ammo fort, don’t try to stack it tall and deep to minimize the footprint in wood-frame construction.
+If you have an impressive ammo fort, don’t stack it too tall and deep if there’s a conventional wood floor underneath.
 Excessive weight, like numerous cases of 7.62×51 NATO, 5.56×45 (.223), 9mm Luger, .45 ACP and .38 Special can cause floor joists to sag over time.
 Ask me how I know.

 In general, old factory-loaded ammo typically will retain its functionality for a long, long time.
-Yes, even if it does not look pretty on the outside.
-One may encounter a few duds with really old or very poorly-stored ammo, but by and large it will go bang every time.
+Yes, even if it doesn’t look pretty on the outside.
+One may encounter a few duds with really old or poorly-stored ammo, but by and large, it will go bang every time.
 To stay extra safe though, try to avoid reloaded ammo to reduce dangers from someone else’s home-made mistakes.